 Are Femoral Hernias Common Issues in Children?

-No, femoral hernias are not common in children.
+No, Femoral hernias in women are more common than in children.
 Femoral hernias are rarer than inguinal hernias and occur most often in women owing to pregnant weight gain strain, obesity, or other issues.

 Even if femoral hernias occur in children it is mainly due to unclosed openings in the abdominal wall of the child after birth.
 The hernia may develop immediately after birth or after years during childhood when the child begins to strain itself while playing or coughing incessantly.